Nisha318/Nisha318.github.io/_posts/2023-09-27-walking-an-application-thm-walkthrough.md

 <section id="walking-an-application">

-  To begin, start the virtual machine on this task, wait 2 minutes.
+  To begin, start the virtual machine on this task, wait 2 minutes.<br>
 Use either the in-browser attackbox or your own device over VPN to connect to the URL provided for your machine.

 </section>